ffmpeginteropx/FFmpegInteropX/README.md

 ## Subtitle Support

 FFmpegInterop will automatically load and use all embedded subtitles, supporting all formats through ffmpeg.
-You have to use the MediaPlaybackItem returned from the MSS object.
+You have to use the MediaPlaybackItem returned from the FFmpegMediaSource object.
 Then subtitles can be selected from MediaElement's transport controls.

 You can also add external subtitle files by using `FFmpegMediaSource.AddExternalSubtitleAsync()`, even during playback.
 See the sample apps for reference.
 All ffmpeg subtitle formats are supported as external files, except for the two-file "sub/idx" (DVD) format.